 It is the express policy of the Board to encourage victims of sex discrimination and/or sexual harassment to report such claims.
-Students are encouraged to report complaints of sex discrimination and/or sexual harassment promptly in accordance with the appropriate process set forth in the Administrative Regulations.
+Employees are encouraged to report complaints of sex discrimination and/or sexual harassment promptly in accordance with the appropriate process set forth in the Administrative Regulations.
 The Board directs its employees to respond to such complaints in a prompt and equitable manner.
-The Board further directs its employees to maintain confidentiality to the extent appropriate and not tolerate any reprisals or retaliation that occur as a result of the good faith reporting of charges of sex discrimination and/or sexual harassment.
-Any such substantiated reprisals or retaliation will result in disciplinary action against the retaliator up to and including expulsion or termination as appropriate.